SEN (Special Educational Needs)

 Specialist external services we use when extra help is needed

 Sometimes a child will have needs that will benefit from additional help from specialists outside the school.
 Our Speech and Language Therapist spends half a day in school each week supporting children from her caseload.
-She works with children with a statement or EHCP, or EYFS/KS1 children with language needs – Children receive a block of 6 sessions per term.
+She works with children with an EHCP, or EYFS/KS1 children with language needs – Children receive a block of 6 sessions per term.
 Depending on a child’s needs we may also draw on support from: Education Psychology, Hearing-impaired service, Visually-impaired service, Behaviour Support Service, Autism Team, School Nurse, Occupational therapy, Physiotherapy, Social Services and Family Support services.
+We also have a School counsellor who works at our school one day per week.
 We always communicate with parents if we think additional support is needed and receive permission before we contact other specialists.

 Every year we have five staff training days attended by all members of staff including teachers and learning assistants.
 Teachers also have a weekly training session which will include a focus on SEND to make sure every teacher: